CatalogueOfLife/general/API.md

 ### Rank
-There is the need to deal with old ranks not accepted anymore.
+There is the need to deal with old ranks not accepted anymore - in semantic synonyms only; accepted names have only Code regulated ranks
 The list given is intended to be interoperable between name providers for bacteria, viruses, fungi, plants, and animals.
 It is not assumed that in each taxonomic group all ranks have to be used.
 The enumeration attempts to strike a balance between listing all possible rank terms, and remaining comprehensible.